-List of abbreviations & Background 2 Introduction 3 Contents of the training 3 Adapting the ReACT empowerment model 4 Context of this part of the project work 5 Model training concept and curriculum "NEETs training NEETs at local level" 5 Reflections of the NEETs and of the staff 9 Risks and barriers of international mobilities of disadvantaged learners 9 Appendix 1 - ReACT tools most appreciated by NEETs during the N4N pilots - Storytelling & Forum theatre - translated in Swedish Appendix 2 - ReACT tools most appreciated by NEETs during the N4N pilots - Storytelling & Forum theatre - translated in Norwegian Appendix 3 - ReACT tools most appreciated by NEETs during the N4N pilots - Storytelling & Forum theatre - translated in German ANNEX - ALL GAMES AND EXERCISES APPLICABLE TO THE RE-ACT TOOLS 89 i.e. - stands for id est, which is Latin for "that is."
+Introduction .
+3 Adapting the ReACT empowerment model to become part of an international workshop concept .
+4 Context of this part of the project work .
+5 Model training concept and curriculum "NEETs training NEETs on a European level" .
+5 Reflections of the NEETs and of the staff .
+8 Risks and barriers of international mobilities of disadvantaged learners .
+9 Appendix 1 - ReACT tools most appreciated by NEETs during the N4N pilots - Storytelling & Forum theatre - translated in Swedish 10 Appendix 2 - ReACT tools most appreciated by NEETs during the N4N pilots - Storytelling & Forum theatre - translated in Norwegian 36 Appendix 3 - ReACT tools most appreciated by NEETs during the N4N pilots - Storytelling & Forum theatre - translated in German 62 ANNEX - ALL GAMES AND EXERCISES APPLICABLE TO THE RE-ACT TOOLS 88